Kblack0610/binks-agent-orchestrator/README.md

 1. **Model Selection**: Use 405B for complex planning, but consider 70B or smaller for faster responses
 2. **Worker Agents**: Offload long-running tasks to worker agents to keep the Master Agent responsive
-3. **Cluster Resources**: Monitor your Pi cluster's resource usage and scale appropriately
+3. **Cluster Resources**: Monitor your existing cluster's resource usage and scale appropriately
 4. **Caching**: Consider adding response caching in the FastAPI layer for common queries

 ## Next Steps